welingtonms/xb/README.md

 # xb

 Welcome to the XB component library.
+This is just a playground for practicing web components development.

 ## How to develop